 - Obesity.
 Carrying excess kilos puts stress on joints, particularly your knees, hips, and spine.
 Obese people have a higher risk of developing arthritis.

-In many cases, arthritis symptoms can be reduced with weight loss, exercise, massage, hot and cold packs, some health supplements.
-But early diagnosis and treatment from an orthopedic specialist are a must for proper management of this condition.
+In many cases, arthritis symptoms can be reduced with weight loss, exercise, massage, hot and cold packs, and some health supplements.
+However early diagnosis and treatment from an orthopedic specialist are a must for proper management of this condition.